tarwn/lessthandot-hugo/blogs/content/posts/2011-05-04-sql-server-dba-tip-schema.md

 GO
 ```

 This change does not truly move the table but redefines the schema that owns it.
 This method can be used to change security on a wide range of objects quickly.
-Moving the entire contents can be performed as shown in the Wiki entry, “[Move all tables from one schema to another quickly][3]”
+Moving the entire contents can be performed as shown in the Wiki entry, "[Move all tables from one schema to another quickly][3]"

 Resources